theJaxon/OpenTofu/README.md

 #### [Providers](https://developer.hashicorp.com/terraform/language/providers)
 - Plugins mainly used for interacting with cloud providers (But not necessarily)
 - An example can be [`AWS provider`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) but also can be [`local provider`](https://registry.terraform.io/providers/hashicorp/local/latest/docs)
-- Each time you add a new provider, you should use `terraform init`.
+- Each time you add (or modify) a provider, module or provisioner you should use `terraform init`.

 #### [Data sources](https://developer.hashicorp.com/terraform/language/data-sources)
 - Use information defined outside of terraform